 Salanova® lettuce is a full-sized variety developed for the baby lettuce market.
 Botanically these varieties are scientifically known as Lactuca sativa.

 Inventory, lb : 0

-Taiwanese eggplants are varieties of eggplants within the genus, Solanum melongena, which contains hundreds of eggplants with a wide range of fruit shapes and colors, ranging from oval and egg-shaped to long cylindrical and club-shaped.
-Colors range from white to purple to green to striated.
-Taiwanese eggplants are typically green and cylindrical and they play a major culinary role throughout China, Japan and India.
-Common Taiwanese eggplant varieties include Green Beauty, Hari and Thai Long green.
+Taiwanese eggplant, botanically classified as Solanum melongena, is a broad category containing hundreds of eggplants with a wide range of fruit shapes and colors.
+They can range from oval and egg-shaped to long cylindrical and club-shaped with colors of white to green to striated.
+Taiwanese eggplants are a popular culinary ingredient used as a substitute for meat in main dishes and side dishes throughout China, Japan and India.

 Taiwanese eggplants contain potassium, vitamin C, and vitamin B6